swimos/swimos-docs/src/_backend/links.md

 Links unify edges in an object graph, pointers in a cache coherency system, and subscriptions to mesaging topics, into a single, ultra high performance, easy to use programming primitive.

-Links are bi-directional.
+Links are bidirectional.
 Either end of a link can update its implicitly shared state in an eventually consistent manner.
 A link has a downlink side, and an uplink side.
 The **downlink** side is the one held by the endpoint that opened the link.
 The **uplink** side is the one held by the endpoint that received the link request.

 To open a link, you create a downlink, and specify the address of the Web Agent (called the **node URI**), and the name of the lane (called the **lane URI**) to which you want to link.
 It's easier than it sounds.
 Here's what opening a link to a `ValueLane` looks like: